FermandoisLab/CSvRTHS/README.md

 - OpenSees version 3.1.0 of 2016 - 64 bits
 - OpenFresco version 2.7.1 of 2006 - 64 bits

-NOTE: The CSvRTHS_Client file was created with Matlab 2020b, however, previous versions were created until 2017, called CSvRTHS_Client_xxxxa, where xxxx was the year of the version.

 ## Instructions

 For the execution of this model, the following instructions must be followed.